metaskills/minitest-spec-rails/README.md

 ### How is this different than Minitest::Rails?

 To start off both Mike Moore (@blowmage) and I have worked together and we both LOVE Minitest::Spec.
-Both projects aim to advocate MiniTest and make Rails integration as easy as possible.
+Both projects aim to advocate Minitest and make Rails integration as easy as possible.
 However, there are a few key differences in our projects.
 Some of these differences may go away in time too.
 As always, choose the tool you think fits your needs.
 So how, is minitest-spec-rails different than [minitest-rails](https://github.com/blowmage/minitest-rails)?

   * We aim to leverage existing Rails test directories and files!
   * No special test helper and/or generators.